 At first, Virtual Internships did not seem like the ideal prospect, but I quickly changed my mind after talking with each of the two founders because their vision for the company was very exciting and perfectly aligned with my own interests.
 They were also eager to integrate me into the company and make use of my personal skills.

-Finally, I loved the concept of remote internships and thought it had tons of potential; even more so when I learned of the impressive track record and experience of their other company, CRCC Asia.
+Finally, I loved the concept of remote internships and thought it had tons of potential; even more so when I learned of the impressive track record.

 My experience at Virtual Internships